 McGuireWoods Consulting LLC (“MWC”) is a wholly owned subsidiary of the McGuireWoods LLP law firm.
 From time to time, various McGuireWoods lawyers provide non-legal services to MWC clients, but MWC cannot provide legal services or advice.
 Therefore, any work MWC performs for a client does not give rise to an attorney-client relationship or privilege.
 Should you require legal services from McGuireWoods, as well as consulting services from MWC, you must engage the law firm separately.

-Effectively lobbied on behalf of school/parental choice organizations to create virtual public charter school options; give high performing public charter schools greater regulatory flexibility, including accelerating the fast track replication process for successful charters; provide local public education authorities with the opportunity to purchase online and digital learning products and services directly from qualified vendors; and establish education savings accounts for children with special needs, who require educational options that traditional public schools may not be able to provide.
+- Effectively lobbied on behalf of school/parental choice organizations to create and expand virtual public charter school options; provide public charter schools greater regulatory flexibility and streamline the public charter school approval and renewal processes; give parents more educational choices for their children; provide local public education authorities with the opportunity to purchase online and digital learning products and services directly from qualified vendors; and establish education savings accounts for children with special needs, who require educational options that traditional public schools may not be able to provide.

 From the Award presentation:

 In the early stages of the pandemic community health centers across the country faced vast reductions in patient volume and revenue, as well as new and increased costs with keeping staff safe, adopting telehealth and overhauling care delivery operations.